-State Housing Initiatives Partnership

-SHIP is the primary source of funding of the County's program.
+State Housing Initiatives Partnership (SHIP) funding for its housing programs.
+However (SHIP) is the primary source of funding for the County and City's housing programs and services as previously described including DPA, Emergency Home Repair, Home Rehabiliation, Home Replacement, Rental Development, and Homeownership Development.
 SHIP is administered by the Florida Housing Finance Corporation (FHFC).
-The City also receives SHIP funds and as a result, the FHFC prohibits the use of County funds within the City limits unless there is an interlocal agreement in place between the two jurisdictions.
-An interlocal agreement has not been necessary because SHIP funds are significantly limited and are successfully exhausted to assist residents of unincorporated Leon County each year.
+In State Fiscal Year 2022 (SFY 2022), the County received \$673,269 in SHIP funds and the City received \$1,325,748.
+Funding is based on population size (County - Unincoporated area; City - City limits).
+FHFC prohibits the use of County funds within the City limits unless there is an interlocal agreement in place between the two jurisdictions.
+To date, an interlocal agreement has not been necessary because SHIP funds are significantly limited and are successfully exhausted to assist residents throughout the City and the County.